fooock/shodand/README.md

 * **app**: Contains all views and Android classes.
 This is the only Android module.
 * **domain**: This module contains all business logic.
 This is a Java module
 * **data**: Contains all classes and interfaces to transform and retrieve data from different datasources.
 This is a Java module.
+* **console**: This module contains the Java console application to query Shodan.
+It uses the domain and data modules.

 All modules can be tested separately.
 Also if you want to create a Java console application, you can reuse the **data** and **domain** modules!